rubenantareinc/llama/README.md

  Thank you!

 **Important:** This repository is **deprecated** and is maintained primarily for historical reference and minimal Llama 2 example code.
-+For current Llama releases and the end-to-end Llama Stack, please use the repositories listed above.
+For current Llama releases and the end-to-end Llama Stack, please use the repositories listed above.
-+

 **Scope note:** The instructions and examples below apply to **Llama 2** only and may not reflect the latest best practices for newer releases.

  (Deprecated) Llama 2